 When you hold this card, you immediately understand why it’s getting all the hype.
 Modeled after Chase Sapphire Card in the US (our most popular card in the US), OCBC Voyage card is the first metal card in Singapore for the mass market, and is made of a lightweight aircraft grade alloy called duralumin.
 When you pay your bill with this card, you look better, feel better & and earn better benefits.
 Talk about swagger.

 This swagger, however, is what we like to call “pay to play.”
 OCBC Voyage comes with a hefty price of non-waivable S$488 annual fee.
 Given the high annual fee, we think this card is highly optimized for customers who like to wine & dine in style on a regular basis.
-OCBC Voyage awards you a whopping 2.3 miles for every S$1 you spend on dining and also overseas.
-For every other purchase, you still get 1 mile for S$1 you spend, which doesn’t seem great at initial look.
-However, you must remember that dining is the biggest spending category for an average consumer outside of housing, typically covering up to 25% of an average person’s monthly spend.
+OCBC Voyage awards you a whopping 1.6 miles per S$1 spent at local dining and retail institutions in Singapore, pretty significant since dining is the biggest spending category for an average consumer outside of housing, typically covering up to 25% of an average person’s monthly spend.
 If you love to wine and dine frequently, especially at high end places, this 2.3x boost provides you with one of the quickest ways of earning award miles.
+For every purchase overseas, you also get 2.3 mile for S$1 you spend, which is very high compared to most other rewards in the market.
 Special tip for eligible bachelors in Singapore: what better ways to impress your date than dropping this elegant slick metal card at the end of your first date at a fancy restaurant or bar, AND earning miles for your next free trip?

 OCBC Voyage Card's Features and Benefits: